Can I apply now?

 I attended Mathcamp last year, and I want to come back again this year.
 Do I have to reapply?

 Hi, alum!
-Except in unusual circumstances, if you have attended Mathcamp before, you are automatically welcome to return to camp in future years.
+Except in unusual circumstances, if you have already completed your first summer at Mathcamp, you are automatically welcome to return to camp in future years.
 Visit the alumni page for more information.

 What time is the deadline?